Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 GROUP BY 1
 ```

-### Q7 Determine the most common payment method for each branch.
---(display branch and the prefered payment method)
+### Q7 Determine the most common payment method for each branch.display branch and the prefered payment method

 ```sql
 SELECT * FROM